Aṅguttara Nikāya 7.64

 Kodhanoyaṁ, bhikkhave, purisapuggalo kodhābhibhūto kodhapareto kāyena duccaritaṁ carati, vācāya duccaritaṁ carati, manasā duccaritaṁ carati.

-When a person is irritable, overcome and overwhelmed by anger, they do bad things by way of body, speech, and mind.
+When an individual is irritable, overcome and overwhelmed by anger, they do bad things by way of body, speech, and mind.

 So kāyena duccaritaṁ caritvā vācāya …pe…